bup/bup/Documentation/bup-validate-refs.1.md

 a given missing object because it only examines each unique tree or commit object once, no matter how often it appears within the refs being examined.
-This means that in order to find every save with missing objects you would need to run the command separately for each ref, which will almost certainly to be much more expensive than a combined run because it can't skip subtrees that it has encountered before.
+This means that in order to find every save with missing objects, for example, you would need to run the command separately for each ref, which will almost certainly to be much more expensive than a combined run because it can't skip subtrees that it has encountered before.

 # OPTIONS

+\--bupm
+:   check bupm (metadata storage) files.
+Currently checks for missing
+    path entries, which could have been caused by `bup` versions since 0.25 and before 0.30.1.

 \--links
 :   check for commits or trees that refer to missing objects.
 This